neko-meta/r-project/README.md

 # R projects to reproduce research results

-This is an R project to reproduce the research results in R using Git/GitHub, Docker, RStudio, and R package `renv`.
+This is an R project to reproduce the research results in R using Git/GitHub, Docker, RStudio, and R package `checkpoint`.

 The DOI of the research article that has relevance to this repository is [10.1000/xyz123](https://).